wkumari/draft-harkins-owe/README.md

 2. Background

-   Many businesses (for exmaple, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
+   Many businesses (for example, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
    Many customers will use the availability of free Wi-Fi as a deciding factor in which business to patronize.
 Since these businesses are